jameslvdb/jameslvdb.github.io/coursework.md

 searching, graphs, and hashing; performance tradeoffs of different implementations and asymptotic analysis of running time and memory usage;
 includes the execution of student programs written in C++.

+## Other Courses

+### Survey of Finance Principles
+Finance survey for non-business majors; financial markets, the investment banking process, interest rates, financial intermediaries and the banking system, financial instruments, time value of money concepts, security valuation and selection, and international finance.

+### Principles of Marketing (MKTG 409)
+Survey of the basic concepts and decisions associated with product, promotion, distribution, and pricing; focuses on developing marketing strategies that contribute to building long-term customer relationships and achieving the organization's objectives.

+### Business, Government and Society (MGMT 209)
+Impact of the external environment-legal, political, economic and international-on business behavior; market and non-market solutions to contemporary public policies confronting business persons examined including antitrust law, employment and discrimination law, product safety regulation, consumer protection and ethics.

+### Business Information Systems Concepts (ISTM 209)
+Introduction to the use of computers in data and document management and as a problem-solving tool for business; fundamental concepts of information technology and theory; opportunities to use existing application software to solve various business information systems oriented problems.

+### Survey of Accounting Principles (ACCT 209)
+Accounting survey for non-business majors; non-technical accounting procedures, preparation and interpretation of financial statements and internal control.